-†24.106 Special Topic: 1980 Marxism in Perspective
+24.106 Marxism in Perspective

-Marxism as theory & practice in nineteenth-century Europe.
-The course will follow the development of socialist theory in the context on industrialisation and the early labour movement.
+Marxism as theory and practice in nineteenth century Europe.
+The course will follow the development of socialist theory in the context of industrialisation and the early labour movement.

 †24.107 Special Topic: To be prescribed by Head of Department.